-Christmas Costs the Average Student £161
+Christmas costs the average student £161

 In fact, eight out of 10 students surveyed said that they struggle to find the money but feel the pressure to spend more than they can afford during the festive period.

 There is also a divide between the sexes.
 Female students tend to buy more presents for friends and spend 25% more on gifts than male students.

-Save the Student editor Jake Butler said:
+Save the Student's student money expert, Jake Butler, said:

 Money saving ideas such as Secret Santa, joint Christmas dinners and homemade decorations are just a few of the ways that students have been resourceful this year in curbing overspending around the festive period.